The Solo Guide to Leaving Lockdown (and…Why Everything Feels Strange at the Moment)

 1. Don’t let other people (or FOMO) influence how you come out of lockdown

-We’re all looking for validation at the moment – we want to know what ‘normal’ looks like.
-When we were in full lockdown, ‘normal’ was simple – no one could go anywhere or do anything – and everyone was in exactly the same boat.
-Now that lockdown restrictions are easing, it feels unsettling because everyone’s moving at a different pace and we don’t know what normal looks like any more.
-We’ve also become far more individually responsible for what we do, where we go, and how we keep ourselves and others safe – and that carries a lot of responsibility with it.
+It’s a natural instinct to what to know what ‘normal’ looks like.
+When we were in full lockdown, ‘normal’ was simple – no one could go anywhere or do anything – and everyone was in exactly the same position.
+Now that lockdown restrictions are easing, it feels unsettling.
+Everyone’s moving at a different pace and we don’t know what normal looks like any more.
+We’ve also become far more individually responsible for what we do, where we go, and how we keep ourselves and others safe.
+That carries a lot of responsibility with it.

-The first point is not to let anyone else push you to leave lockdown sooner than you feel comfortable.
-It’s fine for a friend or family member to suggest meeting up, or to suggest that you try going out more than you have been.
-But it’s not okay for anyone to shame you or to make you feel bad for not doing what they want you to – especially not when it’s your health at stake.
+The first point is not to let anyone else push you into leaving lockdown sooner than you feel comfortable.
+It’s fine for a friend or family member to suggest meeting up.
+But it’s not okay for anyone to shame you or to make you feel bad for not doing what they want you to do.
+Especially when it’s your health at stake.

-You might also need to recognise your own ‘fear of missing out’ and take care that it doesn’t tip you over into taking decisions about what to do / where to go that you later realise weren’t right for you.
+You might also need to recognise your own ‘fear of missing out!’
+Take care that it doesn’t tip you over into taking decisions about what to do / where to go that you later realise weren’t right for you.

-2. Do go at your own pace, and be mindful of how you feel
+2. Do go at your own pace, and stay aware of how you’re feeling

-The ‘do’ to the first ‘don’t’ is to go completely at your pace.
-Start small, one outing at a time, perhaps with quieter and/or more local shops and cafes that feel familiar and involve less travel.
-I started with a wander down my local high street (face mask on the whole time).
-I found it really reassuring to see people keeping their distance, and nice to see people out and about – it made it feel normal.
+The key to leaving lockdown is to go completely at your pace.
+Start small.
+One outing at a time, perhaps with quieter and/or more local environments that feel familiar and involve less travel.
+When we left the last lockdown in England, I started with a wander down my local high street (face mask on the whole time).
+I found it really reassuring to see people keeping their distance, and I enjoyed the normality of seeing people out and about.

 As you go, be mindful.
 How did you feel before your outing?
 How do you feel now?
 What did you enjoy / not enjoy?
 What made you feel more or less comfortable?
-What actions did you / others take which made you feel more / less safe?
-Now that you know these things, you’ll know what needs to be in place for you to feel comfortable going out.
-You can use this knowledge to negotiate your boundaries with others (see 1 above), and to decide whether you want to scale back your outings, do similar types of outing, or push yourself to do a little bit more next time.
+Which actions did you / others take which made you feel more / less safe?
+Now that you know these things, you’ll know what you need to feel comfortable going out.
+You can use this knowledge to negotiate your boundaries with others.
+And to decide whether you want to scale back your outings, do similar types of outing, or push yourself to do a little bit more next time.

 3. Be practical, be cautious and follow the rules